leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw6_v2.md

   - `commodity_desc` should vary over the values from the above `commodity_desc` that are NOT "POPCORN"
   - `year`, all years between 1997 to 2018 (inclusive)

 - Please wrangle the data into a single data frame such that each record is a row and the different features are the columns.
-Hint: you can either ask for a CSV from QuickStat or simply use `dplyr::bind_rows()`.
+Hint: you can use `dplyr::bind_rows()`.
 - Please report the number of rows and columns for this final data frame.
-- In 2017, what is the ratio between the total production between the "I-states" vs all of the states combined (including I-states so this should be less than 1)?
+- In 2017, what is the ratio between the **total** production between the "I-states" vs all of the states combined (including I-states so this should be less than 1)?
 Please do this calculation for each commodity separately.
   - A state is an "I-state" if the first letter of its name begins with an "I".
 Please do not hardcode the I-states but use regular expression to identify them.
-  - The `short_desc` will inform you whether the record is relevant to "production".
+  - The `short_desc` will inform you whether the record is relevant to "production"
+    - Production output usually is measured in units of mass
   - For corn we're only interested in values related to the grain OR seed (difference is whether it is dried or not).
   - If a state/year combination is missing, we will assume the production was 0 for simplicity.